drensin/Remixatron/rust-app/DSP.md

 *   **Bad**: Jumping from "Verse 1" back to itself (Micro-looping).

 We prevent micro-loops by enforcing that `Segment(Target) != Segment(Source)` whenever possible.

+> **Note**: A third check (Cluster Consistency) exists in the codebase but is currently **disabled**.
+> With the hybrid segmentation approach, segments with the same function (e.g., Verse 1 and Verse 2)
+> often get different cluster labels, making strict cluster matching too restrictive.

 ### The Graph
 The result of this process is a directed graph where every beat has: